Easy30 min📋 8 steps🛠 6 tools

 Pro Tip

-Remove the Old Switch
+Disconnect the Wires from the Old Switch

 Warning

-Mount the Dimmer and Plate
+Mount the Dimmer in the Electrical Box

 Pro Tip